Coherent multiple-antenna block-fading channels at finite blocklength: The rank 1 case

 \subsection{Proof of theorem~\ref{th:vstar}}

-Theorem~\ref{th:vstar} states that for dimensions where orthogonal designs exist, the dispersion is minimized if and only if the input constructed from an orthogonal design as in Proposition~\ref{prop:od_to_caid}.
+Theorem~\ref{th:vstar} states that for dimensions where orthogonal designs exist, the conditional variance \eqref{eq:vmindef} is minimized if and only if the input is constructed from an orthogonal design as in Proposition~\ref{prop:od_to_caid}.
 The approach is first to prove an upper bound on $v^*$, then show that conditions for tightness of the upper bound correspond to conditions of the Hurwitz-Radon theorem.

 We start with a simple lemma, which will be applied with $A,B$ equal to the rows of the capacity achieving input $X$. \begin{lemma} Let $A = (A_1,\hdots,A_n)$ and $B = (B_1,\hdots,B_n)$ each be i.i.d. random vectors from the same distribution with finite second moment $\E[A_1^2] = \sigma^2 < \infty$.
 While $A$ and $B$ are i.i.d. individually, they may have arbitrary correlation between them.
 Then